Shinabe clans

 Shinabe (品部) were a caste in the Yamato kingship.
-It is a type of Bemin clan which is dedicated to a specific occupation rather than farming.
+It is a type of Bemin clan which is dedicated to a specific occupation rather than only farming.
 They paid tribute to and served the Yamato government during the pre-Taika period in Japan.
 They lived in various places and were placed under the jurisdiction of Tomomo-zukuri (Tomomo-no-miyazuko).
 They were sometimes called by the name of their tribute or occupation, and sometimes by the name of the banzo in charge of them.
 When the banzo was powerful, they were considered to be private citizens.
 Under the decree system, they were liberated and most of them became civilians.

 According to legend, they descended from Tamanooya-no-Mikoto.

 History

 In the pre-Taika period, they were led by powerful clans such as the Banzo, and provided various goods and labor to the Imperial Court (Yamato Kingdom).
 It is also said that many of the groups of engineers who came to Japan after the latter half of the 5th century belonged to the Shinabe clan.
 After the Taika Reform, some of them were abolished, but the rest were reorganized and attached to government officials, who were obliged to produce luxury goods for the court and industrial products requiring special technology as part of tribute.
 In the staff ordinances within the Taihō ordinances, the affiliated government offices, the name of the product department, and the legal number of units were each defined as follows.